YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that the process has consumed almost all of the available stack space.

-Action: Look for infinite recursion.
-If you do not take immediate action to reduce your stack, YottaDB is likely to produce a STACKOFLOW error, which terminates the process.
-Examine the stack with ZSHOW.
-Trim the stack using QUIT, ZGOTO, HALT or ZHALT.
+Action: If you do not take immediate action to reduce stack usage, YottaDB is likely to produce a STACKOFLOW error, which terminates the process.
+There are two common causes:

+ * Infinite recursion.
+The most common cause of infinite recursion is a buggy error trap.
+Whatever the cause, you can examine the stack with ZSHOW, and use ZGOTO, QUIT to try to regain control of the process, or HALT or ZHALT to terminate the process.

+ * Application level memory leak caused by NEW of local variables in a loop.
+Correct the application code to NEW variables outside any loop, and replace the NEW inside loops with KILL.

 -----------------
 STACKOFLOW